anubhvv360/visionary-kid-project/README.md

 # 📖 Kids’ Visionboard Generator

-Get a personalised visionboard for your kid!
+Get a personalised visionboard for your kids! 😄🧿

 A fun, interactive Streamlit app that turns a child’s photo and name into a personalised visionboard storybook.
 Powered by Google’s Gemini multimodal models via the `google-genai` SDK, this tool: